Call for proposals

 Proposals should include

-1. A brief description of the work – ie. inspiration, look and feel, artist’s intention.
+1. A brief description of the work – “the what” – including the inspiration, look and feel, and artist’s intention.

-2. A fuller description of the work within the context of New Zealand sculpture – a paragraph is sufficient.
+2. A fuller description of the work within the context of New Zealand sculpture – “the why” – a paragraph is sufficient.

 3. A drawing(s), or progress photograph(s), if the work is already under construction.

-4. Details of materials, weight and dimensions – H x W x D in mm.
+4. Details of materials, weight and dimensions – please check these are Height x Width x Depth, in mm.

 5. Details about installation requirements – does the work need a concrete foundation?
 Hole dug?
 Tree for support?
 Power?
 Shade?
+Full sun?
 Wide space?
+Proximity to water?

-6. Details about any technical assistance required – is a hiab or engine crane required?
+6. Details about any technical assistance required – is a hiab/crane arm required?
 These are the artist’s expenses but may be shared between artists.
 How many people are required to install this work safely?

-7. Maintenance plan and health and safety considerations – ie. could the work be climbed?
+7. Maintenance plan, if applicable, and health and safety considerations – ie. could the work be climbed?
 Does it have any sharp points?
-Does it require waxing or polishing before or during the exhibition.
+Does it require waxing or polishing before or during the exhibition?

 8. Ideas about how the work will engage audiences – help us to understand what this work is about and how you see people responding to it and interpreting it.